wfaulk/scream/README.md

 As you may already know, VMware consoles have two mouse modes: absolute and relative positioning.
-If VMware Tools is not running in the guest, or, more accurately, no VMware-knowledgeable tool has requested otherwise, the console runs in relative mode.
+If VMware Tools is not running in the guest, or, more accurately, no VMware-aware tool has requested otherwise, the console runs in relative mode.
 This means that the console grabs the mouse and presents any movement of the mouse directly to the guest, emulating a PS/2 mouse.
 In absolute mode, the console bypasses the PS/2 emulation and sends the absolute